 Geography is a dynamic subject which aims to inspire in students a curiosity and fascination about the world and its people.
 Students should be able to demonstrate relevant and comprehensive knowledge, understanding and application of geographical information and issues.
-They are encouraged to demonstrate perceptive understanding of complex interactions and interrelationships between people and the environment and between geographical phenomena.
-Students should be able to construct sustained and convincing arguments to draw well-evidenced conclusions.
+Through the study of countries, environments, processes and events, students develop their understanding of how the world operates at different scales.
+Through topics such as Natural Hazards, Economic Development, Weather and Climate and Climate Change, students are challenged to construct sustained and convincing arguments and to draw well-evidenced conclusions.
 In the Geography department we use and evaluate a wide range of geographical skills and techniques effectively on a number of different scales.

 Key Stage 3

 Year 7 topics

 1) Building Location and Place Knowledge – studying Global, National and Local location geography and the concept of Urban and Rural Areas

 2) Settlement – looking at different types of Settlement, their features and how they have changed over time

 3) Map Skills – developing students’ ability to use OS Maps

 4) Physical Processes and Landforms – Rivers – understanding how physical processes work to create river landforms

 5) Natural Hazards – Flooding – understanding the Causes, Impacts of Management of River Flooding